stoqn4opm/RDisk/README.md

 # Licence

-The framework is licensed under MIT licence.
+The tool is licensed under MIT licence.
 For more information see file `LICENCE`